Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 Planning a trip to Oahu on a budget and want to know some cheap things to do on Oahu HI?
 Keep scrolling to find out how to have a cheap vacation in Oahu that rocks!

-This list of cheap things to do on Oahu on a budget contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of cheap things to do on Oahu on a budget was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 The cost of a trip to Hawaii can quickly add up, but don’t worry!
 You can find plenty of cheap things to do in Oahu.

 Oahu is the most-visited island in Hawaii.
-It’s gets almost twice as many tourists come to Oahu every year over Maui, the second most-visited island.
+Almost twice as many tourists come to Oahu every year over Maui, the second most-visited island.

 Unfortunately, due to the availability of these higher-priced activities, Oahu has gotten the reputation of being an expensive place to visit.